microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserLicense.md

 This example demonstrates how to assign a license to a user based on a template user.

-- `-ObjectId` parameter specifies the object Id of a user(as a UserPrincipalName or ObjectId).
+- `-UserId` parameter specifies the object Id of a user(as a UserPrincipalName or ObjectId).
 - `-AssignedLicenses` parameter specifies a list of licenses to assign or remove.

 ### Example 2: Add a license to a user by copying license from another user